logoHome

 In the early 7th century, the Messenger of Allah Muhammad ﷺ received the revelation of Islam and began spreading its teachings.
 After the migration of the Prophet ﷺ from Mecca to Medina, Muslims faced challenges in performing Hajj due to hostilities from the Quraysh tribe.
 However, in the Islamic year 8 AH, Rasulullah ﷺ, along with a large number of Muslims, successfully conquered Mecca, and the Kaaba was cleansed of its idols.

 In the following year (9 AH), Allah’s Messenger ﷺ appointed Abu Bakr Siddique (RA) as the Emir (leader) of Hajj with some commandments including no polytheists and naked people allowed in Hajj events after this year.
 Later on, the Messenger of Allah ﷺ led the Hajj event in 10 AH.
-This Hajj is named as Farewell Hajj as it was the last Hajj of our beloved Prophet ﷺ and he demonstrated every ritual to his companions for the generations.
+This Hajj is named the Farewell Hajj as it was the last Hajj of our beloved Prophet ﷺ and he demonstrated every ritual to his companions for the generations.

 At this time, the Messenger of Allah ﷺ said: “Take your rituals of Hajj from me, learn them, and perform them as I do.”
 [Sahih Muslim]